junxit/us-congress-bills-117/bill.md

   - **(5)** *Composting facility* The term composting facility means a location, structure, or device that transforms compostable materials into compost.
   - **(6)** *Indian Tribe* The term Indian Tribe has the meaning given the term in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304).
   - **(7)** *Materials recovery facility*
-    - **(A)** *In general* The term materials recovery facility means a dedicated recycling facility where primarily residential recyclables, which are diverted from disposal by the generator and collected separately from municipal solid waste, are mechanically or manually sorted into commodities for further processing into specification-grade commodities for sale to end users.
+    - **(A)** *In general* The term materials recovery facility means a dedicated facility where primarily residential recyclable materials, which are diverted from disposal by the generator and collected separately from municipal solid waste, are mechanically or manually sorted into commodities for further processing into specification-grade commodities for sale to end users.
     - **(B)** *Exclusion* The term materials recovery facility does not include a solid waste management facility that may process municipal solid waste to remove recyclable materials.
   - **(8)** *Recyclable material* The term recyclable material means a material that is obsolete, previously used, off-specification, surplus, or incidentally produced for processing into a specification-grade commodity for which a circular market currently exists or is being developed.
   - **(9)** *Recycling* The term recycling means the series of activities—